6543/renovate-config/README.md

 # renovate-config

-Shared renovate config repository for all `woodpecker-ci` repositories.
+Shared renovate config repository for all `6543` repositories.